Sunilswapna/Department-Library-Management-System/README.md

 ## Setting up the environment

 - Download and extract project source code on your local machine.
-- Paste the source code in the htdocs folder.
+- Paste the source code in the htdocs folder in the XAMPP folder in C-drive.
 Default path will be here("C:\xampp\htdocs")
 - Open XAMP Control Panel and start Apache & MySQL service
 - Open your web browser and paste this link ("http://localhost/phpmyadmin/").
 It should open database server page.
 - Create new empty database named library.
 Select the library database and import the SQL file given with the source code.